begafix/PgAdmin3/README.md

 # PgAdmin3
-PgAdmin3 with Postresql 14.2 support
+PgAdmin3 for Postresql from version 9.6 to 15.1 support.